JoshuaGessner/NoitaSavior/README.md

 # Noita Savior

 A save manager for the game Noita that allows you to create, load, and manage multiple save states with automatic backup functionality.
+(MAKE SURE YOU DISABLE YOUR STEAM CLOUD SAVES FOR NOITA IN ORDER FOR THIS TO WORK IF USING STEAM VERSION)

 ## Quick Start